 These are rare cars, especially in the UK – in fact, does anybody know of any surviving examples here?

 Roger and his family have kindly given us some information and family photographs on Fildes Bros. and Passe-Partout cars, with permission to show them on the website.
 The first picture is from a promotional postcard showing a 1909 Passe-Partout in racing trim.
 We in the SAHB have a photo from the 1 December 1907 issue of Les Nouveaux Sports taken at the 28 October 1907 Coupe des Voiturettes, showing the three cars in the team, each of them very similar to the postcard view, and we show it here.
+An article in L’Anthologie Automobile Nr.
+27, 1975, kindly provided to us by Ariejan Bos, confirms that these racing cars had their radiators behind the engine, unlike the road cars we see later, which have their radiators ahead of the engine.

 Three views of very similar cars at the 28 October 1907 Coupe des Voiturettes